xtyangpsp/SeisGo/README.md

 3. `obsmaster`

 This module contains functions to get and processing Ocean Bottom Seismometer (OBS) data.
-The functions and main processing modules for removing the tilt and compliance noises are inspired and modified from **OBStools** (https://github.com/nfsi-canada/OBStools) developed by Pascal Audet & Helen Janiszewski.
+The functions and main processing modules for removing the tilt and compliance noises are inspired and modified from `OBStools` (https://github.com/nfsi-canada/OBStools) developed by Pascal Audet & Helen Janiszewski.
 The main tilt and compliance removal method is based on Janiszewski et al. (2019).

 4. `noise`

-This module contains functions used in ambient noise processing, including cross-correlations and plotting functions.
+This module contains functions used in ambient noise processing, including cross-correlations and monitoring.
+The key functions were converted from `NoisePy` (https://github.com/mdenolle/NoisePy) with heavy modifications.
+Inspired by `SeisNoise.jl` (https://github.com/tclements/SeisNoise.jl), I modified the cross-correlation workflow with FFTData and CorrData (defined in `types` module) objects.
+The original NoisePy script for cross-correlations have been disassembled and wrapped in functions, primarily in this module.
+Examples are in `notebooks/seispy_download_xcorr_demo.ipynb`.

+5. `plotting`

+This module contains major plotting functions for raw waveforms, cross-correlation results, and station maps.

 ## Installation
 1. Create and activate the **conda** `seispy` environment